somi2019/somi-2019/README.md

 ## WorldCupMatches

-For this mini project I worked on world cup matches dataset, which includes matches during **1930 to 2014** held in different cities between different teams with some variables which I focouced on some of them mainly such as Home team goals, away team goals, audience and some other variable to be used was created for this report such as total goals.
+For this mini project I worked on world cup matches dataset, which includes matches during **1930 to 2014** held in different cities between different teams I focouced on some of variables mainly like *Home team goals*, *away team goals*, *audience* and some other variable to be used was created for this report such as *total goals*.
 Here I put some main Visualization of my project in this file:

 ![11](https://user-images.githubusercontent.com/70166302/99698232-8913ca00-2a5e-11eb-8d76-dd46dd5f2c8a.jpg)